-Students for whom English is a second language must satisfy all of the following requirements in order to apply for the Saint Luke's School of Radiologic Technology:
+Students for whom English is a second language must satisfy the following requirements:

-An official score report from the Test of English as a Foreign Language (TOEFL) which evaluates how well you combine your listening, reading, speaking and writing skills.
+1. An official score report from the Test of English as a Foreign Language (TOFEL) which evaluates how well you combine your listening, reading, speaking and writing skills.